A 7-Day Low-Impact Movement Plan for Arthritis (Knee, Hip, or Hands)

 A realistic plan to reduce stiffness and protect joints—without flaring symptoms.

-Daily movement improves stiffness and confidence
+Daily motion improves stiffness and joint “feel”

 Arthritis doesn’t mean you should stop moving—it means you need a smarter plan.
-The right kind of movement reduces stiffness, improves joint nutrition, and builds long-term confidence.
-If pain is persistent or you’re unsure what’s safe, start with Arthritis & Joint Pain Treatment.
+The right movement reduces stiffness, supports function, and builds confidence without flare-ups.
+If you want the bigger picture, start with Arthritis & Joint Pain Treatment and our pattern guide Arthritis: 6 Joint Pain Patterns.
+If a specific joint is the limiter, see Knee Pain Treatment or Hip Pain Treatment.

-• Mild soreness is okay; sharp pain is not
+• Mild soreness can be okay; sharp pain is not

-• Your joints should feel the same or better the next day
+• Your joint should feel the same or better the next day

 • Consistency matters more than intensity